psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 multipart/form‐data[^fn-multipart] HTML form containing archived scan data along with some build metadata (the process is documented in **Upload a Project Build** page of your Coverity Scan project web GUI).
-This can be accomplished in many ways, I'll use [System.Net.Http.MultipartFormDataContent][url-dotnet-multipart-form‐data].
+This can be accomplished in many ways, I’ll use [System.Net.Http.MultipartFormDataContent][url-dotnet-multipart-form‐data].

 First, we need to initialize `HttpClient` and `MultipartFormDataContent`: